Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `ExtendedLocationProperty` {#Azure.ResourceManager.ExtendedLocationProperty}

-Model used only to spread in the standard `extendedLocation` envelope property for a resource
+Model representing the standard `extendedLocation` envelope property for a resource.
+Spread this model into a Resource Model, if the resource supports extended locations

 ```typespec
 model Azure.ResourceManager.ExtendedLocationProperty